 Lake Wales High School has a rich tradition of high performing athletes.
 This includes state apperances in softball, baseball, football, swimming, and track.
 We encourage all students who desire to participate on an athletics team to get involved!

 In order to play a sport you must complete a physical and parent consent form annually.
-These forms are available at the front desk, and must be completed prior to the first day of tryouts or practice.
+These forms are available at the front desk and must be completed prior to the first day of tryouts or practice.
 There are opportunities for free physicals prior to the fall and spring semesters that take place at LWHS.
-There is also information available for each individual sport at C2C schools

 If you have further questions related to a LWHS Athletics program please contact Marvin Pavy LWHS Athletic Director at firstname.lastname@example.org or by phone at 863-678-4222, Ext.
 230.

 Lake Wales Highlanders Booster Club

 Interested in becoming a member of the Highlander Booster Club for 2015-2016?
 Complete the Booster Club Membership Application below!

 Student Athlete Information